Anon-Exploiter/infosecinstitute-dl/README.md

 You also need to add your credentials in the script's main() function.
 The course link format is also given in the script.

+### Features
+- Lists all courses
+- Fetches course based on user's inputted Course ID
+- Creates directory from the parsed ID
+- Downloads and places all the courses inside the folder

 ### Features (not-supported)
 PDF files aren't being downloaded now since they're using a external host for rendering the PDFs.
 Will look at it in free time.
 Feel free to submit a PR.